jdeschamps/htSMLM/guide/using-htsmlm.md

 The activation laser panel displays a logarithmic scale with a user-defined maximum value.
 It corresponds to a two GUI properties: "**Pulse duration # (main frame)**" (where # is 1 or 2).
 While it is intended for pulse durations in us, it can be used with absolute laser power or power percentage, albeit with reduced dynamical range.

-- Activation 1/2: allows switching between two activations.
+- Activation 1 or 2: allows switching between two activations.
 - Slider: change the laser pulse / power up to the maximum value.
 - Top text field (gray background): change the maximum value allowed for the laser pulse / power.
 The value must be an integer.
 - Bottom text field: change the laser pulse / power up to the maximum value.
 Decimals are accepted.